 If you are new to carp fishing or helicpoter rigs, preparing your own leadcore can be quite the pain and splicing it the wrong way can actually cost you fish.

-Both ESP and Korda have very good leadcore systems for a decent price.
-You can check them out on Amazon: here
+Korda has very good leadcore systems for a decent price.

 When fishing the helicopter rig in weed or silt, using gripper weights is strongly recommended.